 In addition, I have served as an elected member of the Lower Susquehanna Synod Council, the governing body of the Synod.
-I served on the Executive Committee, chair the Mission Committee, and serve as chair of the Homelessness Task Force.
+I served on the Executive Committee, currently chair the Mission Committee, and serve as chair of the Affordable Housing Task Force.
+I also serve on the leadership team of the Vital and Vulnerable Congregations team for the ELCA.
 In 2019 I also served on the Synod Renewal Team and the Assembly Planning Committee.

 In 2020, I was fortunate to have the opportunity to begin teaching with the Stevenson School for Ministry.
 I taught a course on faith and politics, as well as a course on living evangelism.
 In October 2020 I had the privilege of co-leading an online seminar on evangelism with the school.
 You can see the video of the seminar here – https://youtu.be/Y09axDWQih0